Mirama Platform – System Context¶

 Key Assumptions¶

-- Cloud-Native: The platform will make use of cloud infrastructure (AWS) for scalability, reliability and global reach, while adhering to the AWS Well-Architected framework.
+Cliententity is a first-class object in the database, linked to intake briefs, projects, time records and (in future) invoices.
+Siloed data structures will break reporting - this is a foundational constraint. - Cloud-Native: The platform makes use of cloud infrastructure (AWS) for scalability, reliability and global reach, while adhering to the AWS Well-Architected framework.

-- Security: Strict tenant and organization isolation is enforced at all layers.
+- Security: Strict tenant and organization isolation is enforced at all layers, with PBAC authorization for fine-grained access control within each organization.

 Core Use Cases & Features¶